KusumSangwan0811/ML-Star-Stellar-Classification-Project/README.md

 # Star Stellar Classification ML Project
 In this project, the aim is to classify stars based on various features in the Star Stellar Class dataset which consists of 100000 observations and 18 features.
-I trained different ML models and we compared the performance of models are evaluated on a test data.
+I trained different ML models such as SVM Classifier, Navie Bayes Classifier, Decision Tree Classifier, Random Forest Classifier, and XGboost Classifier and we compared the performance of models on test dataset.
 Also, done hyperparameter tuning to further improve the performance.

 ## Overview